YAML Configurations

 There are TWO mandatory and TWO optional parameters when creating custom vulnerabilities:

-• name: display name for your vulnerability
+name: display name for your vulnerabilitycriteria: defines what should be evaluated- [Optional]

-• [Optional] types: list of sub-types for this vulnerability
+types: list of sub-types for this vulnerability - [Optional]

-• [Optional] prompt: custom prompt template for evaluation
+prompt: custom prompt template for evaluation

 Defining Attacks